-Exams will be completed using the testing capabilities of the Blackboard learning management system and will consist of multiple choice questions.
-Students must take the exam at the scheduled date/time.
-Exams will be timed - giving well-prepared students ample time to answer all questions.
-Exams are scored immediately upon completion - no waiting in suspense to see how well you did.

-You will have a total of FIVE tests in the course each consisting of 50 multiple choice questions to be completed in 90 minutes.
-Considering that this is a FOUR weeks class, you should expect to digest a lot of information within a short time.
+Exams will be completed using the testing capabilities of the Blackboard learning management system and will consist of multiple-choice questions.
+All tests will open on the first day of class and each will timeout on their due dates.
+You will have a total of FOUR tests in the course each consisting of 50 multiple choice questions to be completed in 60 minutes.
+Considering that this is a THREE weeks class, you should expect to digest a lot of information within a short time.
 You will be examined after every three chapters.
-To be clear, Test 1 will cover materials from Chapters 1-3; Test 2 will cover materials from Chapters 4,5,7; Test 3 will cover materials from Chapters 8-10; Test 4 will cover materials from Chapter 11-13 and Test 5 will cover chapters 14-16.
+To be clear, Test 1 will cover materials from Chapters 1-3; Test 2 will cover materials from Chapters 4,5,7; Test 3 will cover materials from Chapters 8-10 and Test 4 will cover materials from Chapter 11-13.
 See the schedule below for details.
-Exams will be open from 8am - 11 pm (Central Day Light Time - CDT) on test dates.
-No extension will be allowed beyond the times specified.
-You will be allowed TWO attempts at the test and your last attempt will be recorded as your grade (unless you run into technical difficulties on your second attempt then I might consider your previous attempt as your grade).
-There will be no THIRD attempt even if you encounter technical difficulties in one of the attempts.
-Before you take the test please make sure you've prepared well because your first attempt score might turn out to be your best score if you run into technical problems on the second attempt.
+Before you take the test, please make sure you are well prepared.